• RESEARCH PROGRAM

 • Endemic respiratory bacteria and antimicrobial resistance

-We conduct studies on the characterization of the respiratory microbiota of swine and we also study the role that the main actors of the microbiota can have both as pathogens or as preventive strategies.
+We conduct studies on the characterization of the respiratory microbiota of swine and study the role that the main actors of the microbiota may have as pathogens or as preventive strategies.

 • Avian viruses